Eugene-Kuzmenko/moonshot_styleguide/README.md

 If you have styles that only concern that component move them into its own module

 ### Avoid magic numbers
-Numbers and colors are to move into the constants
+Numbers and colors are to be moved into the constants

 ### Constants
 Constants are written in SHOUT_CASE